Teksta versija

 11) information on split/divided reservations;

-12) general remarks which do not contain sensitive personal data (for example, a note that the child travels unaccompanied, the language in which he or she speaks, name and contact details of guardian on departure and relationship thereof to the minor, name and contact details of guardian on arrival and relationship thereof to the minor, departure and arrival agent);
+12) general remarks which do not contain special categories of personal data (for example, a note that the child travels unaccompanied, the language in which he or she speaks, name and contact details of guardian on departure and relationship thereof to the minor, name and contact details of guardian on arrival and relationship thereof to the minor, departure and arrival agent);

 13) ticket number, date of ticket issuance and one-way tickets, automated ticket fare quote fields;